Nahuel Génez

-Nahuel Alejandro Génez (born 18 June 2003) is an Argentine professional footballer who plays as a left-back for Temperley, on loan from Boca Juniors.
+Nahuel Alejandro Génez (born 18 June 2003) is an Argentine professional footballer who plays as a left-back for Patronato, on loan from Boca Juniors.

 International career

 Génez was called up to the Argentina national under-20 football team for the 2022 Maurice Revello Tournament in France.

 In January 2023, he was once again called up to the national under-20 football team ahead of the 2023 South American Championship.